sidorares/node-mysql2/README.md

 - [How prepared statements can protect from SQL Injection attacks](http://stackoverflow.com/questions/8263371/how-can-prepared-statements-protect-from-sql-injection-attacks)

-MySQL provides `execute` method which will prepare and query the statement.
-You can also manually prepare / unprepare statement with `prepare` / `unprepare` helpers.
+MySQL provides `execute` helper which will prepare and query the statement.
+You can also manually prepare / unprepare statement with `prepare` / `unprepare` methods.

 ```js
 // get the client